godlove10/code-1/README.md

 # school-code
 Edit from gitbub
-This is just a test!
+Godlove is a DevOps Engineer!